 Read CCA Testimonials.

-• Attend bi-weekly meetings (training/professional development) starting in September 2013.
+• Attend weekly meetings (training/professional development) starting in September 2013.

 • Career Center overview presentations.

 • Assist students with career library resources, Wildcat CareerLink and other career-related information.

 • Aid Career Counselors in planning and presenting workshops.